lluisalemanypuig/physics-simulator/examples/README.md

 			Most of its parameters (mass, size, elasticity, ...) can be modified.
 The model of the mesh is a regular grid.

 - The _fluids_ example offers three simulations.
+This [video](https://youtu.be/15qUi43HnmI)
+is the result of recording some of the simulations.
 When issuing the corresponding command the following message summarising each of them will appear on screeen:

 		Welcome to the Fluids renderer
 		The list of simulations available are: